Cepr0/pg-uuid-projection-exception/readme.md

 How to reproduce:

-1. Create database `uuid-demo` in PostgreSQL server (with username and password `postgres`, see 'application.properties')
+1. Create database `uuid-demo` in PostgreSQL server (with username and password `postgres` - see 'application.properties')
 2. Run test `io.github.cepr0.demo.ModelRepoTest`